-Chomsky’s major contribution to studying language was that he made it scientific.
-He demonstrated that despite the observable variety of the world’s languages, there is in reality only one language.
-All other languages — dead, still spoken, or even future ones — are variations of a single theme.
-After Chomsky, linguistics is defined as 'the scientific study of language,' 'language' in the singular.
+Chomsky made the study of language scientific.
+He demonstrated that despite the observable variety of the world’s languages, there is likely only one inventory of linguistic features.
+All languages — dead, still used, or even future ones — are combinations of these elements.
+After Chomsky, linguistics is defined as 'the scientific study of language'— 'language' in the singular.

-1. It provides a general theory that explains why languages are the way they are: there is a universal basis, or faculty, in the mind, innate in every human and dedicated to language, that incorporates the basic principles, and what all of us do while learning our mother tongue at a tender age is setting values to these principles based on the data we get by exposure to an unorganized and random set of utterances via interaction with other people.
+Start with general theories that explain why languages are the way they are.
+Chomsky’s theory, for example, says that there is a universal basis, or faculty, in the mind, innate in every human and dedicated to language, that incorporates the basic features of language.
+What we all do while learning our mother tongue at a tender age, then, is determine relationships between these features based on the data we get by exposure to an unorganized and random set of utterances via interaction with other speakers.

-2. The theory then generates testable hypotheses, rules, and falsifiable predictions about what occurs in a language and hence in all human languages.
-The data used to test these hypotheses are native speakers’ intuitions on the grammaticality and ungrammaticality of the sentences of their language: what we study is what people tacitly know about their language.
-We do not study if sentences abide by the rules of grammar, but whether sentences can be explained with the hypotheses we make.
+Then, these theories generate testable hypotheses, rules, and falsifiable predictions about what occurs in a language, relative to all human languages.
+The data used to test these hypotheses are native speakers’ intuitions on the grammatical and ungrammatical nature of the sentences of their language: What we study is what people implicitly know about their language.
+We do not study whether sentences abide by the ‘rules’ of grammar, but whether grammatical and ungrammatical sentences can be explained with the hypotheses we make.

-To give an example, we do not study why 'He love mangoes' is incorrect; rather, we investigate why 'John eats occasionally mangos' is not a well-formed sentence in English while it is perfectly grammatical in Greek.
-What prevents the adverb 'occasionally' from being placed between the verb 'eats' and the noun 'mangos' in English but not in Greek?
-By examining the native speakers’ tacit knowledge we get a better understanding of how the mind works: 'language is a window into the mind.'
+To give an example, we don’t study why 'He love mangoes' is incorrect; rather, we investigate why 'John eats occasionally mangos' is not a well-formed sentence in English, while it is perfectly grammatical in Greek.
+What prevents the adverb 'occasionally' from being placed between the verb 'eats' and the noun 'mangos' in English, but not in Greek?
+Or take Sicilian and Italian, for example — what makes them so grammatically different?
+By examining native speakers’ underlying knowledge we get a better understanding of how the mind works: language is a window into the mind.

-In linguistics, as in the other sciences, we aim at explaining some data and not everything, making small steps at a time.
+In linguistics, as in the other sciences, we aim at explaining some data and not everything — making small steps at a time.
 Many steps have been made since 1957, but we still have a long way to go.
-However, we have a solid path to follow thanks to Chomsky.
+However, we have a solid path to follow thanks to Noam Chomsky.

-Embark on a new linguistic adventure today with Mango's more than 70 language and culture courses!
-Click the button below to choose a language, then create a profile to start your first lesson for free.
+Embark on a new linguistic adventure today with Mango's 70+ language and culture courses.
+Click the button below to log back into your Mango learning or sign up to start your first lesson for free.